Calvinjwala/library/design/design.md

 - [Make it Homey](http://frankchimero.com/blog/make-it-homely/): Making what you want.
 - [The Anatomy Of A Winning Product Critique](http://www.fastcodesign.com/3032051/the-anatomy-of-a-winning-product-critique): Structure for how to critique products _well_.
 - [Recently Rejected](http://www.recentlyrejected.com/): Curated site with a graveyard of rejected ideas.
+- [Designers.watch](http://designers.watch/): Curated list of documentaries about design.

+## Inspiration
+- [Pile of Pixels](http://www.pileofpixels.com/): Great portfolios of designers all over the globe.